Alfred Irving Hallowell: Honours

 Hallowell received numerous honors and awards.
 He served as president of the American Anthropological Association (1949), the American Folklore Society (1940-41), and the Society for Projective Techniques.

-Hallowell also served as chairman of the Division of Psychology and Anthropology of the National Research Council (1946–49) and was elected a Fellow of the both the National Academy of Sciences (1961) and the American Philosophical Society (1963).
+Hallowell also served as chairman of the Division of Psychology and Anthropology of the National Research Council (1946–49) and was elected a Fellow of both the National Academy of Sciences (1961) and the American Philosophical Society (1963).

 He received the Viking Medal for outstanding achievement in anthropology in 1956.